JarnoBrocker/M-M_sorting_system/README.md

 # M&M sorter

 ## How to use
-My main code is all in
+My main code is all in the directory 'main code'.
+You can use my test codes for testing your hardware.
+A doxigen html page is created of the main code (NOT of the test code).

 ## Why this project
 I needed a fun project to finish my propedeuse year on the Hogeschool Utrecht.
 After some thinking, I thought of this project.
 After some more thinking and some sketching, I finaly choose this project.